Friday, March 12, 2010

 B: I like the line “Ljubim nekaj, česar več ni”.

 V: Diva overload, which is a bit incongruous given she looks like she just fell out of bed and got entangled in her sewing kit.
-I’d love it if she’d forgotten to shave her armpits.
-Striking stage design, like some icy cavern at the end of a dark underground tunnel.
-Have we worked out yet what the glowing hand thing is about?
+The stage design is striking, like some icy cavern at the end of a dark underground tunnel.
+Have we worked out in the intervening years what the glowing hand thing was all about?

 26 Turkey